nothaldir/HETIC-H2O-Project/README.md

 Allowed <type> values:
-  feat (new feature for the user, not a new feature for build script) add (new elements (fonts, images ...)) change (change/update to an existing feature) fix (bug fix for the user, not a fix to a build script) docs (changes to the documentation)
+  feat (new feature for the user, not a new feature for build script) add (new elements (fonts, images ...)) change/update (change/update to an existing feature) fix (bug fix for the user, not a fix to a build script) docs (changes to the documentation)